fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 error FS1141: Identifiers followed by '!' are reserved for future use
 ```

-## What Happens when Previous Versions of the F# Compiler Encounter this Design Addition in Compiled Binaries?
+## What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?

 Since the syntax is desugared into a method call on the builder object, after compilation usages of this feature will be usable with previous compiler versions.